usnistgov/carpentries-development/fair-software.md

 summary from [FAIR4RS][fair4rs], based on the original [FAIR paper][fair].

 Think you know FAIR?
-Please [use this tool][fair-aware] to check your awareness!
+Check yourself in detail with the [FAIR-Aware tool][fair-aware]!

 ### Findable